 For More Information: Superman/Shazam The Return Of Black Adam

 Young Billy Batson is attacked by Black Adam, but is helped by Superman, but Black Adam is able to take advantage of Superman's vulnerability to magic.
 Billy meets the wizard Shazam, who grants him powers.
 Captain Marvel finally beats Black Adam and is about to kill him until Superman convinces him otherwise.
 After this the homeless man who Billy had earlier tried to help appears and is revealed to be Tawky Tawny.
 Tawny tells Adam that the wizard will banished him from Earth and with this threat Adam decides to utter the words "Shazam" causing himself to turn to dust.
 Jerry O'Connell reprises the role from Justice League Unlimited, while Billy is voiced by Zach Callison.

 In the Flashpoint Paradox, Cyborg is creating a Justice League to help save the world from the Atlantean/Amazon war.
 He recruits Batman (Thomas Wayne) and Flash (Barry Allen, trying to find the Reverse-Flash and restore time).
 He brings up pictures of all the other recruits, including "The Shazam Kids".
 Shazam is now multiple kids who say Shazam all at once to turn into Shazam.
 The kids join the League and Rebellion (Grifter, Canterbury Cricket, etc.) in fighting both The Amazons and Atlanteans.
 While Flash and Batman struggle to defeat Wonder Woman, they turn into Shazam and take over in the fight.
 After a long and viscious fight, Wonder Woman traps Shazam in her magic lasso.
 She asks what word gives them power, and they say Shazam.
 Now turned back to children, Wonder Woman slaughters them before they can transform again.

-In this movie he called himself Shazam and has a childish behavior which made Hal Jordan call him an immature hothead.
+This version of the character displays childish behavior, which made Hal Jordan call him an immature hothead.
 He has also been adopted into a family with Darla and Freddie as his foster siblings and has a close relationship with Victor Stone [Cyborg] who helped him keep his secret of being a kid from the rest of the heroes.
 He was voiced by Sean Astin.

-In the Movie Billy posing as Shazam was ecstatic too cheat school in order to answer hails from the Justice League.
+In the movie Billy was ecstatic too cheat school in order to answer hails from the Justice League.
 Having gotten into a discussion over what had tor apart a naval submarine and stripped it of its nuclear payload, being his usual obnoxious self he spends some of the movie acting as the foil to the otherwise serious elder leaguers.
 He also offered some helpful words of wisdom which aided them in finding out clues as to the location of the mythical mystical undersea kingdom of Atlantis before disaster struck.
 Sean Astin reprised his role.